heliumiotgrants/helium-iot-grants/applications/moken-iot-explorer.md

 ---

 ## Additional Information
 Moken Explorer is a central resource for Helium IoT participants, from individual hotspot owners to businesses managing sensor deployments.
-By meeting these user-driven requests—improved performance, better coverage insights, robust API, and more—the Explorer will continue to serve as a foundation for understanding and growing Helium’s DePIN coverage worldwide.
+By meeting these user-driven requests—improved performance, better coverage insights, and more—the Explorer will continue to serve as a foundation for understanding and growing Helium’s DePIN coverage worldwide.

 We welcome any further questions regarding our plan, methodology, or technical approach, and are grateful for the Helium community’s feedback that helped shape this proposal.